Reaching fluency need not be a long process. Nor does it need to be expensive.

 A popular mnemonic that most of us were taught in school

 3. Work with a language coach

 Whatever goal you have in life – health, love, business – having a coach can not only guarantee you reach your goal, but it will accelerate your goal.

 This is why the top-performers in any aspect of life, pay tens of thousands (sometimes millions) of dollars to have a dedicated coach that works with them.
 It makes sense because having a coach saves them years of struggle and has a direct return on accelerating their achievements.

 Language learning is no different.

 Once you have the basic foundation of the language, you need someone to play catch with (i.e. practice speaking the language and receive immediate feedback).
-Your language coach can have a deeper conversation with you on a regular basis, and unlike a normal conversation partner, they have the professional experience to recognize the same patterns of mistakes you’re making, and put you in the right path.
-Get started with your personal language coach for as little as a $1 a day.
+Your language coach can have a deeper conversation with you on a regular basis, and unlike a normal conversation partner, they have the professional experience to recognize the same patterns of mistakes you’re making and put you on the right path.

 4. Schedule it